PiSupply/PiJuice/Software/README.md

 You can even trigger different events for a press, release, single press, double press and two lengths of long press - you can even configure the length of time these long presses would take before triggering the event.
 As you can see the first button is already configured for system power functionality and we would highly recommend that at least one of the buttons is configured to these settings or you may have issues turning your PiJuice on and off :-)

+**NOTE:** The parameter is set in milliseconds for each button press

 #### Button events:
 * **PRESS**.
 Triggered immediately after button is pressed
 * **RELEASE**: Triggered immediately after button is released